rgokhale31/team_videos_master/README.md

 # Team Videos

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.2.
+Team Videos is a Front-End, Backend, Mobile: MEAN stack application for instant uploading and viewing of Penn Dhamaka practice videos.

 ## Development server

+Run `node backend/server.js` to set up a dev backend server on port 3000.
+Note that this page at `http://localhost:3000/` will not compile unless you run `ng build --prod` before launching the server.
 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:4200/` with the backend already running.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding